omrilahav/vibe-coding-demo-mcp-registry/README.md

 - **Search & Filter**: Easily search and filter servers based on various criteria
 - **Local Database**: All data is stored locally for offline access

+## Known Issues

+### Glama API Integration

+There is a known issue with the Glama API integration for fetching MCP servers:

+- The current implementation attempts to fetch data from the Glama.ai API endpoint, but there are connectivity problems with this external service.
+- This affects the "Load Latest Servers" functionality on the homepage.
+- Future versions will implement additional data sources and more robust error handling for external API dependencies.
+- For now, the application works with locally submitted and mock data.

 ## Technology Stack

 - **Frontend**: React, TypeScript, Material-UI